 Calcium Sands and Playground Sands

-One of the most popular substrates used for bearded dragons is calcium-based sands and playground sand.
+One of the most popular substrates for bearded dragons is calcium sand and playground sand.
 Pool sand is a good option as it tends to be much cleaner than playground sand.
 Using these sands gives the terrarium a real desert look, and is typically easy to maintain.

-Calcium-based sand is produced by most of the big name reptile supply manufacturers, and can come in many different colors.
+Many big name reptile supply manufacturers produce calcium sand, and can come in many different colors.
 They are made from a calcium substance and is very similar to the look and feel of real sand.
 This substrate helps to promote the natural digging instincts of bearded dragons and helps to retain some heat within the enclosure.

 Playground sand is also another option as it is fairly inexpensive and easy to acquire.
-It can be found at most home improvement stores, or some pet stores.
-If playground sand is used, it should be baked in the oven at 350°F for about 15 minutes to kill off any potential bad germs or bacteria – just to be on the safe side.
-You don’t want to introduce any bad critters into your beardie’s home.
+Most home improvement stores, pet stores, or Walmart carry pool sand or playground sand.
+Bake playground sand in the oven at 350°F for about 15 minutes to kill off any potential bad germs or bacteria – just to be on the safe side.

-If this substrate is used it should be replaced once a month with spot cleaning performed as any messes arise.
+Replace sand-based substrates once a month while spot cleaning as any messes arise.

 There is a huge drawback to using these substrates – they can lead to impaction issues, especially in baby and juvenile bearded dragons.
-The small particles of the substrate can be easily swallowed by the bearded dragon while snatching up insects.
-Over time the grains of the substrate can build up in the digestive system causing a blockage, this is called impaction.
+The bearded dragon can easily swallow small substrate particle when lunging for food.
+Over time the substrate particles build up in the digestive system causing a blockage, or an impaction.
 Impaction will most certainly lead to death if left untreated.
 The bad thing is you don’t usually know your bearded dragon is suffering from impaction until it’s too late.

-You can use a separate empty enclosure used just for feeding and to temporarily house your bearded dragon while cleaning the permanent home.
-At feeding time, take your bearded dragon out of the terrarium and place him in the empty terrarium.
-Have food items ready to offer and feed him away from the loose substrate.
-Once he is finished eating, place him back in the permanent terrarium.
+Use a separate empty enclosure just for feeding, and to temporarily house your bearded dragon while cleaning the permanent home.
+At feeding time, take the bearded dragon out of the terrarium and place it in the empty terrarium.
+Have food items ready to offer and feed it away from the loose substrate.
+Once feeding is complete, place it back in the permanent terrarium.

 This can drastically cut down on the dangers of impaction, but any time the bearded dragon is in contact with loose particle substrates the impaction chances are present.